MicrosoftDocs/sdk-api/sdk-api-src/content/winhttp/nc-winhttp-winhttp_status_callback.md

 #### WINHTTP_CALLBACK_STATUS_SECURE_FAILURE

-One or more errors were encountered while retrieving a Secure Sockets Layer (SSL) certificate from the server.
+One or more errors were encountered while establishing a Secure (HTTPS) connection to the server.
 The
-<i>lpvStatusInformation</i> parameter contains a flag.
+<i>lpvStatusInformation</i> parameter contains a pointer to a <b>DWORD</b> that is a bitwise-OR combination of
+error values.
 For more information, see the description for <i>lpvStatusInformation</i>.